Leila Ali Elmi

 Leila Ali Elmi (born 16 January 1988) is an Ethiopian-born Swedish politician with Somali origin.
-She is a member of the Swedish Riksdag since 2018.
+She has been a member of the Swedish Riksdag since 24 September 2018.
 She is a member of the Green Party, which she joined in 2014.

+She was born on 16 January 1988 in Ethiopia to a Somali family.
+When she was three, her family moved to Sweden.
+She grew up in Hjällbo, outside Gothenburg.
+After upper secondary school, she had jobs cleaning and delivering newspapers.
+She worked as an interpreter for nine years before her election to the Riksdag.

+She campaigned primarily on a platform of improving schools in disadvantaged areas.